Deity Work

 What Is a Patron Deity and How Do You Find Yours?

-The concept of a patron deity — a divine being with whom a practitioner has a particularly close, ongoing relationship — appears across traditions from ancient Rome to contemporary Wicca.
-The word "patron" comes from the Latin for father or protector, but the relationship is better understood as a mutual one: a deity who takes a particular interest in a practitioner, and a practitioner who commits to tending that relationship.
+The concept of a personal patron deity (a divine being with whom a practitioner has a particularly close, ongoing relationship) appears across traditions wherever human beings have worshipped.
+The word "patron" comes from the Latin patronus, meaning protector or defender, itself derived from pater, father.
+But the relationship is better understood as a mutual one: a deity who takes a particular interest in a practitioner, and a practitioner who commits to tending that relationship.

 What a patron deity is

 A patron deity is not simply a deity you like, or one whose mythology appeals to you.
-It's a relationship characterised by ongoing presence — the sense that a particular divine energy is active in your life, that certain signs and symbols keep appearing, that workings aligned with this deity's domains tend to go well.
+It is a relationship characterised by ongoing presence: the sense that a particular divine energy is active in your life, that certain signs and symbols keep appearing, that workings aligned with this deity's domains tend to go well.

 Many practitioners report that their patron deity chose them as much as they chose it.
 The signs started appearing before the formal relationship began.
 The mythology felt personal in a way that went beyond intellectual interest.

 A patron relationship is also usually long-term.
-It's different from calling on a deity for a specific working and then moving on.
-It involves a sustained commitment to the relationship — regular offerings, regular attention, a willingness to be shaped by the deity's energy over time.
+It is different from calling on a deity for a specific working and then moving on.
+It involves a sustained commitment to the relationship: regular offerings, regular attention, a willingness to be shaped by the deity's energy over time.

 Can you have more than one?